 FACIAL HAIR: It starts mildly as “peach fuzz,” and grows to be thicker a bit later in puberty.
 But facial hair will come.

-What we can do: Keep it cool and normal.
+What we can do: Again: Keep it cool and normal.
 When the peach fuzz is getting obvious, give them a razor and teach them to use it.
 (Dad, help out here please!)
 A little fist bump/high five is fully appropriate here.
 Facial hair is a manly thing and is one of the less awkward parts of puberty, so you are allowed to acknowledge this one.

 VOICE CHANGE: Once again, the timing varies from boy to boy, but your son’s voice will eventually crack, deepen, crack a hundred more times, deepen some more, and finally emerge as the voice of a man.